Sanofi-Public/PMCB-ToBridge/README.md

 of the workflow, while its Docker-based framework ensures reproducibility of results across diverse computing environments.

-See [CellBridge](https://github.com/Sanofi-Public/PMCB-CellBridge) for the main processing steps.
+The CellBridge ecosystem comprises two main executables: 1) `tobridge` for pre-processing and 2) `cellbridge` for processing.
+Please see [CellBridge](https://github.com/Sanofi-Public/PMCB-CellBridge) Github page for the processing step of the data.

 <p align="center" width="100%">
 <img width="85%" src="./pipeline_schematic.png">